-On September 1, 2023 Westlake provided a proposed, draft Letter of Intent regarding its potential purchase of our loan portfolio.
-The Board was aware of the Letter of Intent, but did not meet to discuss or consider it.
+On September 1, 2023, Westlake provided a proposed, draft Letter of Intent regarding its potential purchase of our loan portfolio.

 On a call held on September 6, 2023 the Board discussed whether or not to continue discussions with Westlake regarding the proposed sale.
-A determinative decision was not made at that time.
+While the Board was open to further discussions, a determinative decision was not made at that time.

-In mid-September 2023 adverse developments in the loan portfolio, including charge offs, increased at a rate higher than expected, indicating a likely significant deterioration of financial condition and future business prospects.
+Soon after the September 6 board call, the board was made aware of adverse developments in the loan portfolio, including charge offs, increased at a rate higher than expected, indicating a likely significant deterioration of financial condition and future business prospects.
 These developments and the expectation that they would likely continue and increase were of such significance to cause the Corporation, along with its legal counsel, to engage in further discussions with Westlake and its legal counsel regarding a proposed sale of the loan portfolio.
+See "Reasons for the Loan Portfolio Sale Proposal" below.